azadev3/hotel-reservation-system/README.md

 - **User Authentication:** No login or user session management implemented.
 Could add authentication for personalized bookings.
 - **Validation & Error Handling:** Basic validation implemented.
 Could add more robust form validation and better user feedback.
 - **Performance Optimization:** Currently suitable for small datasets.
 For large datasets, pagination and lazy loading can be optimized.
-- **Export/Print Functionality:** Not yet implemented.
-Future improvement: allow users to export booking summary as PDF.
-- **Unit Testing:** No automated tests yet.
-Could add Jest/React Testing Library tests for components and business logic.
+- **Export/Print Functionality:** PDF export is implemented, but styling issues remain—text and layout may not render perfectly.
+Future improvement: optimize styling for clean, accurate PDF output.

 ## Live Demo